NukeMail

 Custom Address Names

-Allows you to choose your own inbox name before the @.
-Combined with private access, this is useful for creating memorable addresses that only you can access.
-You can use something like [email protected] and be confident that only your session sees the emails.
+You can choose your own inbox name before the @ sign.
+Since you have private access, you can create memorable addresses that only you can use.
+You might pick something like [email protected] and be confident that only your session sees the emails.

-Also allows custom inbox names, but since inboxes are public, choosing a predictable name is a security risk.
-If you use [email protected], anyone who guesses that address can read your messages.
-Even random-looking names can be discovered through brute force or social engineering.
+You can pick your own custom inbox names.
+Since inboxes are public, choosing a predictable name creates a security risk.
+If you use an address like [email protected], anyone who guesses that name can read your messages.
+Even random-looking names are discoverable through brute force or social engineering.

 Verdict

-Guerrilla Mail is the safer and generally better choice due to its private inbox model.
-When you receive a verification code or password reset link through a disposable email, you need confidence that no one else can see it.
-Guerrilla Mail provides this assurance; YOPmail fundamentally does not.
-The sending capability, while inconsistent, is a genuine differentiator that no other major disposable email service offers.
+Guerrilla Mail is the safer and better choice because it uses a private inbox model.
+When you get a verification code or password reset link through a disposable email, you need to know that no one else can see it.
+Guerrilla Mail provides this privacy.
+YOPmail does not offer the same protection at the root level.
+The ability to send mail is a real difference that no other major disposable email service offers, even if that feature is sometimes inconsistent.

-YOPmail's primary advantage is significantly longer email retention — 8 days versus approximately 1 hour.
-If you need to check back on emails several days after they were received and the content is not sensitive (no verification codes, no password resets, no personal information), YOPmail's longer retention window provides flexibility that Guerrilla Mail cannot match.
+YOPmail has a big edge because it keeps your emails much longer.
+You get 8 days of storage instead of about 1 hour.
+If you need to check your inbox a few days after receiving a message and the content isn't sensitive (no verification codes, no password resets and no personal information), the longer retention window on YOPmail gives you flexibility that Guerrilla Mail can't match.

-Both services suffer from the same domain blocking problem that affects all long-established disposable email providers.
-After nearly two decades of operation, their domains are on every major blocklist, making them unreliable for signing up on mainstream websites.
-Neither service has adapted to address this fundamental challenge.
+Both services struggle with the same domain blocking issue that hits every old disposable email provider.
+Because they have been running for nearly two decades, their domains appear on every major blocklist.
+This makes them unreliable when you try to sign up for mainstream websites.
+Neither service has changed their setup to fix this core problem.

-NukeMail provides the best aspects of both services without their respective weaknesses: private inboxes (like Guerrilla Mail), 24-hour active access with 14-day locked retention (better than both), custom address names, and fresh domains that are not on blocklists.
-The access code system also provides cross-device persistence that neither legacy service offers.
+NukeMail combines the best parts of both services while ditching their weaknesses.
+It includes private inboxes like Guerrilla Mail and 24-hour active access with 14-day locked retention.
+You get custom address names and fresh domains that aren't on blocklists.
+The access code system creates cross-device persistence that those legacy services don't offer.
+It works.

 RELATED GUIDES